krokis/layla/src/test/cases/lists.md

 ### `max`

-- Returns the minimum value in the list
+- Returns the maximum value in the list

   ~~~ lay
   foo: (1, +71, 2, 3, -1, 5).max